Student Trust and Privacy Center

 Private Accounts

-Gaggle does not monitor students’ private social media accounts or private email accounts.
-Gaggle only monitors content that is produced utilizing school-owned email addresses or online tools within Google Workspace for Education, Microsoft 365, Google Chat, Microsoft Teams, and the Canvas learning management system.
+Gaggle does not monitor students' social media accounts, personal email accounts, personal devices, or web browsers.
+It only monitors content and activity, such as documents or chat messages, produced using a school-owned device, email address, or online tools within Google Workspace for Education, Microsoft 365, Google Chat, Microsoft Teams, and the Canvas learning management system.

 icon of graduation cap